 At present I work at Bath Spa University in the UK, as a senior lecturer (associate professor) in the School of Education, finishing my PhD and learning the art and craft of open educational practices always inspired by principles of critical pedagogy.
 Currently, I am the principal investigator of a project funded by the EPSRC and the Human Data Interaction+ Network , Understanding data: praxis and politics, that aims to design and pilot an OER (open educational resource) to improve and foster educators’ critical data literacies.
-We are looking at three dimensions, agency, legibility, and negotiability as important aspects when people are dealing with data-driven systems.
+We are looking at three dimensions, agency, legibility, and negotiability as important mechanisms when people are dealing with data-driven systems.
 In our approach, we put humans at the centre of these systems and aim at understanding how they can interact in a way that allows them to negotiate the social structures that are operating in an invisible manner but with huge visible effects and consequences in our daily lives.
 As one of the products of the research we developed a data ethics framework which will be available soon for educators and researchers to use in their teaching.
 In addition, there is a wealth of openly licensed resources that you can download for free.